Day/Time: Thursdays, 4:30 to 6:00 pm

 While each lesson will differ, there are some elements that will be addressed in each session.

-Mindfulness Practice.
 Each week, you will do a mindfulness exercise designed to help you practice skills of sitting with emotions or sensations without taking impulsive action, taking a nonjudgmental stance of self and others, or simply completing a single task one-mindfully.
 While these exercises may include traditional meditations, more often they will be active and interactive exercises.

-Skills Shout-Outs, During this time, families will briefly share skills that got them through the week.
+During this time, families will briefly share skills that got them through the week.
 This is a wonderful opportunity to get peer feedback, validation, and encouragement for skillful behaviors.

-Skills Teaching.
 Each week, the group leader will present a new skill for tolerating tough situations, regulating difficult emotions, improving communication with others and living a more satisfying and present life.
 Often skills will be taught using experiential exercises.

-Skills Practice and Homework.
 Skills presented in the class are either practiced in class or assigned to practice at home.
 The ONLY way DBT can be effective is if parents and teens do the practice between sessions.
 You don’t go to the gym once a week to meet with a trainer and then expect a magazine-cover body in 6 months.
 The real work is done between sessions.
 We will give you the tools, knowledge and support to reshape your life.

 WHY ARE THERE TWO THERAPISTS IN THE ROOM?